 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
 Unused U.S. federal net operating losses, or NOLs, for taxable years beginning before January 1, 2018, may be carried forward to offset future taxable income, if any, until such unused NOLs expire.
-Under legislation enacted in 2017, informally titled the Tax Cuts and Jobs Act, or the Tax Act, as modified by legislation enacted on March 27, 2020, entitled the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, U.S. federal NOLs incurred in taxable years beginning after December 31, 2017, can be carried forward indefinitely, but the deductibility of such U.S. federal NOLs in taxable years beginning after December 31, 2020, is limited to 80% of taxable income.
-It is uncertain if and to what extent various states will conform to the Tax Act or the CARES Act.
+Under current law, U.S. federal NOLs incurred in taxable years beginning after December 31, 2017, can be carried forward indefinitely, but the deductibility of such U.S. federal NOLs in taxable years beginning after December 31, 2020, is limited to 80% of taxable income.
+It is uncertain if and to what extent various states will conform to the federal tax laws.

-As of December 31, 2020, we had \$23.3 million of U.S. federal NOLs that will begin to expire in 2032, and \$205.4 million of U.S. federal NOLs that can be carried forward indefinitely under current law.
-As of December 31, 2020, we also had aggregate U.S. federal orphan drug credits and research and development, or R&D, credits of approximately \$17.7 million.
+As of December 31, 2021, we had \$23.3 million of U.S. federal NOLs that will begin to expire in 2032, and \$329.9 million of U.S. federal NOLs that can be carried forward indefinitely under current law.
+As of December 31, 2021, we also had aggregate U.S. federal orphan drug credits and research and development, or R&D, credits of approximately \$33.2 million.
 Our NOL carryforwards and R&D credits are subject to review and possible adjustment by the U.S. and state tax authorities.

 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOL carryforwards, R&D credits and certain other tax attributes to offset its post-change income or taxes may be limited.
 This could limit the amount of NOLs, R&D credit carryforwards or other applicable tax attributes that we can utilize annually to offset future taxable income or tax liabilities.
 Subsequent ownership changes and changes to the U.S. tax rules in respect of the utilization of NOLs, R&D credits and other applicable tax attributes carried forward may further affect the limitation in future years.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
-For example, California imposed limits on the usability of California state net operating losses to offset taxable income in tax years beginning after 2019 and before 2023.
 As a result, if we earn net taxable income, we may be unable to use all or a material portion of our net operating loss carryforwards and other tax attributes, which could potentially result in increased future tax liability to us and adversely affect our future cash flows.

-Changes in healthcare law and implementing regulations, as well as changes in healthcare policy, may impact our business in ways that we cannot currently predict, and may have a significant adverse effect on our business and results of operations.\
+\ Changes in healthcare law and implementing regulations, as well as changes in healthcare policy, may impact our business in ways that we cannot currently predict, and may have a significant adverse effect on our business and results of operations.